2012 Colorado Amendment 64: Implementation

 The policies took effect when the Governor ratified the ballots, which was to happen within 30 days of the election.
-Governor John Hickenlooper officially added the law to his state's constitution on Monday December 10, 2012 making the private consumption of marijuana legal in Colorado.
+Governor John Hickenlooper officially added the law to the state's constitution on Monday December 10, 2012 making the private consumption of marijuana legal in Colorado.
 The first stores officially opened on January 1, 2014.

 Shortly after its passing Colorado Gov. John Hickenlooper stated "This will be a complicated process, but we intend to follow through.
 That said, federal law still says marijuana is an illegal drug, so don't break out the Cheetos or Goldfish too quickly."
 On December 10, 2012 Governor Hickenlooper signed Executive Order B 2012-004 to create the Task Force on the Implementation of Amendment 64 to "consider and resolve a number of policy, legal and procedural issues".
 On March 13, 2013, the task force issued 58 recommendations on how recreational pot should be grown, sold and taxed in the state.
 On May 28, 2013, Governor Hickenlooper signed several bills into law implementing the task force's recommendations.
 On September 9, 2013, the Colorado Department of Revenue adopted final regulations for recreational marijuana establishments, implementing the Colorado Retail Marijuana Code (HB 13-1317).
 On September 16, 2013, the Denver City Council adopted an ordinance for retail marijuana establishments.
 These local licensing requirements are in addition to the state licensing requirements.